-If you want to know how to start a blog, and whether you might like blogging, and how you can earn money as a blogger – and what you should blog about, and lots more – then keep reading, as this post is for you.
+If you want to know how to start a blog, and whether you might like blogging, and how you can earn money as blogging, or affiliate marketing in combination with blogging, and what you should blog about, and lots more – then keep reading, as this post is for you.

 By The Way – if you’re wanting to start a business website, rather than a blog – I’d highly recommend you watch this funny video.

 I’m specifically calling this a quick and simple guide to starting a blog, because I think it’s really important that the getting started part of blogging is as quick and easy as possible, so it doesn’t get in the way.
 What can happen is that would be bloggers get so caught up in the setup that they never even get started blogging, and it really doesn’t need to be difficult if you follow a simple guide like this.
 So here we go:

 Step 1: The Subject/Niche.
 Decide What to Blog About

 I’m starting with the subject of the blog because I believe it’s the most important decision to make when you’re beginning blogging.
 If you already know what you’re going to blog about, then you can skip to step 2, but if you’re not certain, I hope this helps.